leanprover-community/lean-liquid/README.md

 The preliminary announcement of a proof of Theorem 9.4 was made on 28th May 2021, by Johan Commelin and his team from the Lean prover community.

 Much work remains in formalising the proof that `Analytic 9.4` implies `Analytic 9.1`.
-The proof in the Scholze pdf file is only half a page long, however it assues a host of other definitions and structures which are yet to be formalised in Lean.
+The proof in the Scholze pdf file is only half a page long, however it assumes a host of other definitions and structures which are yet to be formalised in Lean.
 Bhavik Mehta and Calle Sönne have made progress in formalising the definition of a condensed type, but there is still a long journey and we do not even have a formal blueprint.

 ## The formal statement of `Analytic 9.4`.